How to Regrow Green Onions from the Fridge

 2. Cut the onions so there is about one inch of white root end remaining.
 Place the root ends, root side down in a small glass (shot glasses work well).
 Fill with water.

-5. Once they’re 2-3 inches long, you can cut the greens as you need them and keep the roots in the water.
+5. Once they’ve grown, you can cut the greens as you need and keep the roots in the water.
 They will continue to regrow.

-6. Over time, you’ll want to clean up your green onions.
+6. Over time, clean up your green onions.
 Trim the roots and remove any dead layers on the outside of the onions.
+Remember to refresh the water.

 How to Plant Your Green Onions